 Taking ADRIA’s Communications in ADR course, which builds the foundation of the program, is recommended before the Consensus Decision Making course.
 Students will learn skills for conflict conversations including active listening and assertive expression.
 This course allows students to practice their communications skills so they can implement what they've learned immediately.

 To register for this course or for information on the Communications in ADR course please follow the link below:

-Part Two of the program builds on the skills learned in Part One and consists of ADRIA’s Consensus Decision Making course where students will learn the theory, model, and skills of consensus decision making.
+This course builds on the skills learned in Communications in ADR and takes an in-depth look at the theory, model, and skills of consensus decision making.